Cloud-Solutions-Architects/aws-lambda-guardduty/README.md

 The project source includes function code and supporting resources:

 - `function` - A Python function.
-- `template.yml` - An AWS CloudFormation template that creates an application.
+- `template.yml` - An AWS CloudFormation template that creates and configure this application.
 - `0-create-bucket.sh`, `2-build-layer.sh`, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

 Use the following instructions to deploy this application.